Why a Trailing Dot in DNS Can Break Your Customers

-If you build software that runs in someone else's environment, anything that isn't a SaaS you operate yourself, there's a small, innocent-looking line of code you should think twice about writing:
+If you build software that runs in someone else's environment, anything that isn't a SaaS you operate yourself, the following code can break your customers:

 What a trailing dot does